 When Europe and the rest of the world is not in lockdown during a viral pandemic, early April is witness to a whole series of customs and traditions surrounding Easter in Poland, which range from pious to playful, to downright pagan.
 Gdańsk and the surrounding Tri-city area is no exception, and, along with other cities in Poland, its own take on Polish Easter traditions comes into effect!
-But with COVID-19 now in full effect in its second year running, what should we expect for Easter in Gdańsk in 2021?
-Well, publically-speaking, all events have been cancelled.
-There will be no Easter Market, no public basket blessings (see below) and no public walks of crucifixes and guys in hoods (again, see below).
+But with COVID-19 now in full effect in its second year running, what should we expect for Easter in Gdańsk in 2022?
+Well, publically-speaking, all events are back on as usual!

-Nevertheless, as it has been in other years, leading up to the season you will see decorative handmade 'palms' for sale all over tricity.
+Leading up to the season you will see decorative handmade 'palms' for sale all over tricity.
 Representing the branches laid on the ground before Jesus during his entrance into Jerusalem, these elaborately woven traditional decorations are made from a variety of dried flowers and plants.
-On Palm Sunday (Niedziela Palmowa, March 28, 2021 - the official beginning of Poland’s Easter festivities) Catholics take their palms to church on Palm Sunday and have them blessed for the season before they are used to decorate the home.
+On Palm Sunday (Niedziela Palmowa, April 10, 2022 - the official beginning of Poland’s Easter festivities) Catholics take their palms to church on Palm Sunday and have them blessed for the season before they are used to decorate the home.

 Abiding Catholics attend Church on Thursday to remember the Last Supper, and again on Good Friday to attend stations of the cross – a series of prayers following Jesus Christ’s route to his crucifixion.
 As a deeply Catholic country, Poland takes its Easter (Wielkanoc) celebrations very seriously and opening-hours are always affected (see at bottom of article).